 We have many customer success stories that highlight the Zero Trust Network Access (ZTNA) benefits of Banyan, including one from Josh Danielson, CISO, Copart.
 In the study, Josh mentioned how Banyan addressed several use cases that would have required a myriad of different security products.
 Just think of the user experience nightmare (and costs) in supporting these products.

-“Connecting all of our mobile devices to on-premise servers would require one security product, connecting our desktops to Okta would require a different product, and so on.
+“Connecting all of our mobile devices to on-premises servers would require one security product, connecting our desktops to Okta would require a different product, and so on.
 To address all of our use cases, we would need six different security products, costing us $1.3M every year just for licensing and upgrades.
 We knew there had to be a more cost-effective way to provide secure remote access for all of our employees.” – Josh Danielson, CISO, Copart

 Time to go take a Banyan Test Drive!